 Ticket to Earth

 A cross between tactical turn-based RPG and tile-matching puzzler, Ticket to Earth took its bold concept and just ran with it, no holds barred.
 At surface level, the gameplay looks deceptively simple.
 Combat takes place with your player character and opponents on a colored tile gird that dictates how you navigate the board.
-To move, you draw lines along a tile color wherein the route can be as long as the color can conceivably continue in a unbroken line, including diagonals.
+To move, you draw lines along a tile color wherein the route can be as long as the color can conceivably continue in an unbroken line, including diagonals.

 In most encounters, you'll want to take the longest possible route each turn, as this accomplishes a couple of different goals.
-It gives you greater mobility to put yourself at a position advantage over your enemies, and running along colored tiles charges up character abilities associated with each color.
+It gives you greater mobility to put yourself at a position advantage over your enemies and running along with colored tiles charges up character abilities associated with each color.
 Think about it kind of like chess, but the board shifts as you progress and you get to kill robots and space roaches.
 Plus, it's much more fun!

 Enveloping the addictive gameplay is an equally interesting sci-fi story.
 Ticket to Earth takes place in an off-world colony where tickets back to Earth are nearly impossible to get.
-Societal strife, betrayal, and insurrection lie at the core of this tale and watching it unfold through comic-book style cutscenes will keep you on the edge of your seat to the end.
+Societal strife, betrayal, and insurrection lie at the core of this tale, and watching it unfold through comic-book style cutscenes will keep you on the edge of your seat to the end.

 Ticket to Earth has it all.
-Engaging gameplay, fun setting, absolutely bangin' soundtrack, and a well thought-out plot.
-Clocking in at over 20 hours of play time, Ticket to Earth is a steal for a mere $4.99, or free with Play Pass.
+Engaging gameplay, fun setting, absolutely bangin' soundtrack, and a well-thought-out plot.
+Clocking in at over 20 hours of playtime, Ticket to Earth is a steal for a mere $4.99, or free with Play Pass.
 Trust me on this one, you really need to play this game.